 2010.

 We know very little about Kazakhstan cinema and how much it has grown in recent years.
-This gangsters’ dark humor, drama, has never been released in the US.
-“Bunny” is the story of young people in suburbia trying to survive.
+This gangsters’ dark humor and drama have never been released in the US.
+“Bunny” is the story of young people in suburbia as they try to survive.
 It shows the upper class and the poor/working class without preferential treatment.
 It has excellent visuals and a frenetic ending.
-“Pink Bunny” already has a sequel, "Return of The Tale of a Pink Bunny."
+“Pink Bunny” already has a sequel, “Return of The Tale of a Pink Bunny.”
 The “Amores Perros” of Kazakhstan rocks with great music and talented filmmakers.

 Related Articles: